vmigunov/Shell_with_Python/README.md

 - If an argument is passed (e.g. exit 0), the program will exit with that code.
 - If no argument is passed (e.g. just exit), the program will exit with the default code 0.

+08.03.2025 19:15 **Added command "type":**
+- The type command checks whether the command is a builtin or not recognized.
+- If the command is a builtin (such as echo or exit), a message like echo is a shell builtin is printed.
+- If the command is not recognized, a message like invalid_command: not found is printed.